True or false? When using a black pigment to integrally color concrete, black is black and that’s that.

 Richard Solomon, president of Solomon Colors, an Illinois-based color manufacturer, doesn’t care for carbon black at all.
 Although his company offers a carbon black to satisfy demand, it won’t promote the pigment or even list it on the company’s color cards.

 “Carbon black is great for putting into automobile tires, but not concrete,” Solomon says.

 “The pigment itself is a good pigment, but the bond of the cement isn’t tight enough to hold it,” he says.
 “It should never be used outdoors.
 I’ve been doing this for too many years, and I haven’t seen an exterior job yet where it won’t weather out.”

 Sure, sealants will prevent carbon black concrete from weathering, Solomon says.
 “But the problem is it needs to be kept sealed, and you and I both know that doesn’t happen.”

 On rare occasions, carbon black is chosen precisely because of its weathering characteristic.
 Nick Paris at Davis Colors sees such jobs once in a while.

 “They’re usually cities on the East Coast doing sidewalks,” he says.
 “They use just enough carbon black to make the concrete kind of off-white, to make the new concrete look like old, dirty concrete when they patch a sidewalk.
 Eventually it weathers out and everything still matches.”

-Regardless of whether iron oxide or carbon pigments are used, black concrete (and any other darkly-colored concrete) will highlight efflorescence, the white powdery deposits that sometimes appear on new concrete as salts dissolve.
-Dry-brushing usually takes it right off, and chemical removers are available for stubborn cases.
+Regardless of whether you use iron oxide or carbon pigments, black concrete (and any other darkly-colored concrete) will highlight efflorescence.
+Efflorescence is the white powdery deposits that sometimes appear on new concrete as salts dissolve.
+Dry-brushing typically takes it right off, and chemical removers are available for stubborn cases.

 Efflorescence might go unnoticed on uncolored concrete, but it’s hard to miss on black.